apmath/apmath.github.io/index.markdown

 ---

 I am an educator and technology enthusiast from the New England region in the United States.
 On this site I share content related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) calculus curriculum.
+Many of the links on the <i> courses</i> page point to the public sections of the college board website but there are also other bookmarks and some resources I've edited over the years.

 Here is a pdf version of my <a href="/d-dl/vitae_web.pdf" target="_blank">vitae</a>.